 No. You must submit images of your work so that we can publish an image of your work.
 You may submit a URL so that we can get additional information about your work if needed.

 Will SIGGRAPH Asia pay for shipping and framing?

 No, you are responsible for framing (NO glass, please), crating, shipping, and in-transit insurance.
 You must pack and ship your artwork professionally and safely.
 Packing peanuts are NOT acceptable.
 Work that arrives at SIGGRAPH Asia 2018 in substandard condition may be pulled from the show.

 I have an over-sized work that I just want push-pinned to the wall.
 Is this acceptable?

-No. Your work must be professionally framed or prepared to hang as a banner using the hanging system in the photo.
-We reserve the right to pull works that are not prepared to our specifications.
+No. Your work must be professionally framed.
+We reserve the right to pull works that are not framed to our specifications.

 Can I display a visual postcard with my work on it in the art gallery?